 Tuition & Fees

-Tuition fees for international students range from $12,000 to $15,000 CDN per year.
-Program specific fees can be found by visiting the program page and selecting the program of interest.
+Tuition fees for international students are approximately $15,000 CDN per year, and vary by program.
+Program-specific fees can be found by visiting the appropiate program page.

 The Manitoba government provides high-quality health insurance at no cost for international students who hold study permits valid for 6 months or longer.